.

 Lucio Fulci

-Who knew Fulci could be so glossy?
+Who knew Fulci could be so lustrous?
 Most of his films from the early 80s are pretty gritty.
 From his tropical living dead cash-in ZOMBI 2 (1979) to the misogynistic exploits of the THE NEW YORK RIPPER (1982), it's all about primitive shock effects shot through a grainy eye.
 Not so much here.
 This one's sumptuous, soft-focus and much more polished.
 It's also quite restrained as far as blood-and-guts are concerned and is one of the director's least violent and least graphic films.
-Trading off over-the-top splatter for a more professional-looking effort is something that's probably not going to sit well with the majority of Mr. Fulci's fan base.
+Trading off over-the-top splatter for a more professional-looking sheen is something that's probably not going to sit well with the majority of Mr. Fulci's fan base.
 After all, we're talking about a man whose claim to fame rests primarily on images of eyeballs being skewered by splintered wood, internal organs exiting bodies through mouths, razor blades slicing open nipples and ginger girls getting their heads blasted off with shotguns.
 Murderock is the other side of Fulci.
 It's him returning to the oft-neglected beginning of his career when he was making less-celebrated giallo thrillers such as A Lizard in a Woman's Skin (1971) and DON'T TORTURE A DUCKLING (1972).
 Is it as good as either of those?
-Nope, but it's a passable effort.
-Passable if you have a high tolerance for 80s tackiness, that is.
+Nope, but it's still a passable effort.
+Passable, that is, if you have a high tolerance for 80s tackiness.

 The words "cheesy" and "dated" often crop up during discussions of this film and both are apt descriptions of what you'll see here.
 Fulci claimed in interviews that both the musical numbers and Keith Emerson's cheesy pop/disco/synth music soundtrack were both forced upon him by the film's producer.
 This results in what is essentially a slasher remake of Flashdance.
 Sure it sounds God awful, and parts of it are indeed God awful, but it's usually in a good-dumb-fun kind of way.
 Much of the entertainment value rests in the hilarious choreographed dance routines where leotard-clad ladies get so worked up they're flinging sweat off by the time they're done.
 And then, of course, they die.